A. K. Patel

-Amritlal Kalidas Patel (born 1 July 1931) is an Indian politician and physician.
+Amrutlal Kalidas Patel (born 1 July 1931) is an Indian politician and physician.
 He is a former union minister of state in Government of India.
 He served as Minister of State for Chemicals and Fertilisers in Atal Bihari Vajpayee's government from 1998 to 1999.
 He was a senior leader of Gujarat Bharatiya Janata Party.
 He represented Mehsana constituency in the Lok Sabha from 1984 to 1999.

 Early life

 A. K. Patel was born on 1 July 1931 in Vadu (now in Mehsana district, Gujarat, India).
 His social roots and family belong to Betalis Kadva Patel Samaj, Kalol, Gandhinagar district of Gujarat.

 He completed MBBS from B. J. Medical College, Ahmedabad.
 He practiced medicine in Vijapur for many years.

 Political career

 A doctor by profession, Patel entered politics and served as a member of Gujarat Assembly from 1975 to 1984.

 Member of Gujarat Legislative Assembly

 He was elected as a MLA (Dhara Sabhya) from Vijapur seat from 1975 to 1984 in the Gujarat Legislative Assembly (Gujarat Vidhan Sabha) for two terms.
 He was elected as an independent in 1975.
 He joined BJP when it was founded in 1980.